In this review, I take an in-depth look at the Nomad CNC machine from Carbide 3D, the Nomad 3.

 The controller has four stepper drivers of which only three are used on Nomad 3.

-This is because Nomad 3 uses the same controller used on the Shapeoko that uses four stepper motors.
+This is because Nomad 3 uses the same controller used on the Shapeoko which uses four stepper motors.

 Nomad 3 is rated at 130 W and can work with a 110V or 220 V supply with a maximum current draw of 2A, meaning you can plug it into any standard 110 V socket in your house or office.